mulias/elm-typescript-components-demo/README.md

 ### Todo

-- Contact the `react-elm-components` maintainers about adding `rect-elm-components.d.ts` to the repo, or instead adding it to `DefinitelyTyped`.
+- [ ] Contact the `react-elm-components` maintainers about adding `rect-elm-components.d.ts`
+  to the repo, or instead adding it to `DefinitelyTyped`.
+Status: [PR open](https://github.com/cultureamp/react-elm-components/pull/30), review pending.
-- Similarly, get `usePorts` added to `react-elm-components`, or publish as a separate package.
+- [ ] Publish `usePorts` as an npm package.
-- Contact the `elm-typescript-interop` maintainers about issues generating types for multiple elm applications.
+- [ ] Contact the `elm-typescript-interop` maintainers about issues generating types for multiple elm applications.
+Status: [Issue open](https://github.com/dillonkearns/elm-typescript-interop/issues/28), response pending.
+This may be a dead project, so I've [started work on an alternative](https://github.com/mulias/elm-tigershark).
-- Figure out how to integrate the elm compiler as a webpack loader.
+- [ ] Figure out how to integrate the elm compiler as a webpack loader.
 I seem to remember trying this with `elm-webpack-loader`, but the way `*.elm` files were imported didn't work with `react-elm-components`, or something.
 This may be fixed, or may be fixable through configuration.
 Short of that, determine what needs to change to make these two libraries compatable.
-- After the webpack loader is set up, make `elm-typescript-interop` also run when watched elm files change.
+- [ ] After the webpack loader is set up, make `elm-typescript-interop` also run when watched elm files change.